RedHat-UX/red-hat-design-system/docs/theming/developers.md

-What the `@colorContextConsumer` decorator does, in addition to participating in the context event system, is apply a stylesheet from `@rhds/tokens/css/color-context-consumer.css.js` to the element's shadow root.
+What the `@colorContextConsumer` decorator does, in addition to participating in the context event system, is apply a stylesheet from `@rhds/tokens/css/color-context-consumer.css.js` to the element’s shadow root.
-That stylesheet selects for well-known class names `.on.light` and `.on.dark`, and applies values to the theming tokens, depending on the context received.
+That stylesheet selects well-known class names `.on.light` and `.on.dark`, and applies values to the theming tokens, depending on the context received.

 ```css rhcodeblock